emmanuel-londono/selenium-scrape-booklist/README.md

 # selenium-scrapper-booklist
-Selenium script that scrapes https://www.thegreatestbooks.org/ for all book titles.
+Selenium script that scrapes https://www.thegreatestbooks.org/ for all of the world's greatest book titles.